tianocore-docs/edk2-DscSpecification/2_dsc_overview/22_build_description_file_format.md

   appear before and after the period character (as in: _MdePkg.1_).

-* Additionally, all EDK II directories that are architecturally dependent must use a name with only the first character capitalized. _Ia32_, _Ipf_, _X64_ and _Ebc_ are valid architectural directory names.
-IA32, IPF and EBC are not acceptable directory names, and may cause build breaks.
+* Additionally, all EDK II directories that are architecturally dependent must use a name with only the first character capitalized. _Ia32_, _X64_ and _Ebc_ are valid architectural directory names.
+IA32, X64 and EBC are not acceptable directory names, and may cause build breaks.
 From a build tools perspective, IA32 is not equivalent to Ia32 or ia32.

 The build tools must be able to process the tool definitions file:
 `tools_def.txt` (describing the location and flags for compiler and user